SUMMARY OF PRODUCT CHARACTERISTICS

 4.4 Special warnings and precautions for use

-Make sure GAMMA anty-HBs 200 is not administered directly to a blood vessel due to the risk of shock.
+Ensure that GAMMA anty-HBs 200 is not administered into a blood vessel, because of the risk of shock.

-Sometimes, human immunoglobulin against Hepatitis B evokes a drop in blood pressure combined with anaphylactic reactions even in the case of patients who tolerated previous treatment with human immunoglobulin.
+Rarely, human hepatitis B immunoglobulin can induce a fall in blood pressure with anaphylactic reaction, even in patients who have tolerated previous treatment with human immunoglobulin.

 4.5 Interaction with other medicinal products and other forms of interaction

-After injecting immunoglobulin, a temporary increase in the levels of various passively transferred antibodies in the patient’s blood may be observed, which may result in falsely positive results of serological tests.
+After injection of immunoglobulin the transitory rise of the various passively transferred antibodies in the patient’s blood may result in misleading positive results in serological testing.

 4.6 Fertility, pregnancy and lactation